matrix-org/matrix-appservice-bridge/README.md

 ## Signaling Bridge Errors

+**Warning**: This feature is experimental and not part of the matrix specification yet.
+[MSC2162](https://github.com/matrix-org/matrix-doc/pull/2162) is currently ongoing which means that changes will likely happen to the format of the errors.
+Do not use this in production bridges.

 This section applies when you are using `Bridge` and want to notify your users about problems while processing their events.